 We’ve developed outline information on effective school leadership, provided a range of professional learning activities and researched a number of publications and support materials to support development and professional learning of effective school leaders.
 All of these are available to explore on our Framework for Educational Leadership.

-We’re working with a range of partners to develop a programme of events and activity for school leaders and we’ll provide information on all of these development here and through Twitter.
+We’re working with a range of partners to develop a programme of events and activity for school leaders and we’ll provide information on all of these developments here and through Twitter.
 Follow us at @teamscel to keep connected with these developments as they happen.